java-cheatsheet/codechallenge/src/google/Level3/Part2/LinearAlzebraWithPython.md

 ```

 Pivoting is also used in numerical linear algebra when the original pivot element was small but not zero.
 By moving a larger element in as the pivot the error in the computation is reduced.
-OK - I guess I should take the time to actually write this page
+OK - I guess I should take the time to actually write this page.

-Triangularization & LU Decompositions
+### Triangularization & LU Decompositions

 ```python
   def TriSimple(mm):  # Simple matrix triangularization, fields, no pivoting